-Application to Natural Gas Purchases from Iran/Shah Deniz Exception
+Application to Purchases from Iran of Natural Gas Purchases

-The FY2013 National Defense Authorization Act (P.L.
-112-239) bars dealings with Iran's energy sector broadly-but specifically excludes from sanctionability purchases of natural gas from Iran.
+IFCA, discussed above, authorizes sanctions on any dealings with Iran's energy sector.
+However, IFCA specifically excludes from sanctions purchases of natural gas from Iran.
 Still, payments for the natural gas might be subject to sanctions as discussed elsewhere in this report.
 Purchases of Iranian gas are distinguishable from the construction of natural gas pipelines involving Iran which, as discussed, does constitute potentially sanctionable activity.